 Notes

-Instead of coconut paste; coconut milk can also be used.
+- Instead of coconut paste; coconut milk can also be used.

-Moderate Chili according to taste
+- Moderate Chili according to taste.

-Adding Sugar is completely optional.
+- Adding Sugar is completely optional.

-Other Fish/ seafood Recipes from Debjanir Rannaghar:
+Fish/ seafood Recipes from Debjanir Rannaghar

 - Piajkoli ar Aloo diye Tangra Macher Jhol (Also known as Bengali Light fish curry prepared with Tyangra Maach, Onion Stalks and Potato)